 An item's brand is the name of its product line or the manufacturer or distributor of the item, generally whichever logo/name appears most prominently on the packaging or the brand name that is generally accepted by collectors.

 There isn't really an overall rule for what is considered an item's brand.
 It's often the manufacturer (for example, Funko or LEGO), but in some cases, a large manufacturer or corporation will have several brands that are divisions within the company rather than separate entities.
 For example, Mattel has many distinct toy lines like Hot Wheels, Barbie, Mega Bloks/Construx, etc. Even though items from those divisions are all owned and made by Mattel, rather than individual corporations, they are classified as brands instead of series.
+Learn how to determine what should be a Brand vs. a Series by reading the Brand, Series, or Franchise article.

 A series is a grouping of products defined by the brand.
 The series name is usually listed on the item's packaging.
-Items may need to have more than one Series listed, for example a main series and a sub-series.
+Items may need to have more than one Series listed, for example, a main series and a sub-series.

 Subjects should only be added to this field if they have the Series Subject Type.